anonymous3141/anonymous3141.github.io/_posts/2021-01-20-Me-Trying-To-Understand-Machine-Learning.md

+---
+excerpt: Some notes made by me in my first attempt to do Machine Learning.
+---
 {% include head.html %}
-## Lol I really can't be stuffed typing up my notes rip I guess
+## Lol I really can't be stuffed typing up more of my notes rip I guess
-Also rip formatting
+Also rip formatting (idk even if what I wrote is right lol)

 ## Definitions I guess
 **Artificial intelligence** - anything a computer does thats mildly smart: shortest path problem etc